matthailu12/Media-Tracker/README.md

-program to keep track of all media the user enjoys.
+A program to keep track of all media the user enjoys.